 On the Fall Creators Update, you’ll see popup notifications inside Settings letting you know that you can connect your Windows Phone, iPhone, or Android phone to your PC.

 The Display settings page, on supported devices, includes a new HDR and advanced color settings page.

 The Windows 10 Fall Creators Update redesigns the page by adding check mark boxes to select the items you want to delete, and adds the ability to free up space by deleting the previous installation of Windows 10.

 The Remote Desktop page is new, and it allows you to manage the settings to let other people access your device remotely using the Remote Desktop app.
 There is also an advanced page to control network level authentication, see the network port in use, and more.

 On the Settings app, the About page gets redesigned to be simpler and to give you more valuable information at glance.

 In this version, the About settings app, includes three sections.
 One to show your device’s health information generated by Windows Defender Security Center, including virus protections, firewall, performance, and an app control status.

 Then there is a section that gives you a summary of the hardware specifications of your PC, such as processor, memory, and system type.
 Finally, there is a section where you’ll be able to find the edition, version, and build number of Windows 10.

-Phone is a new section in the Settings app that is currently in development, but you’ll find a Phone page with an option to link your Android or iPhone device to your computer to enable cross-device web-browsing.
-This means that after linking your phone using the same Microsoft account you’re runing on your PC, you can user the share experience on your phone to share web links and pick up where you left off on your computer using Microsoft Edge.
+Phone is a new section in the Settings app that is currently in development, but you’ll find a Phone page with an option to link your Android or iPhone device to your computer through Cortana to enable cross-device web-browsing.
+This means that after linking your phone using the same Microsoft account, you can use the share experience on your phone to send web links and pick up where you left off on your PC using Microsoft Edge.